nkind/air-prairies/README.md

 **Current Restrictions**

-Only direct flights can be used currently the other options will throw errors.<br>
+Only direct flights can be used currently the other options will refresh page.<br>
 Examples of available flights for testing:
 *  Calgary to London
 *  Saskatoon to Calgary